wadelau/wadelau.github.io/hanjst/hanjst-seo.md

 The goal will soon be reached as we start towards from the two ends that search engines are getting smarter and smarter so they are read and extract correct data from JavaScript and Hanjst is getting better and better to act like it is a purl HTML.

-Usually, a page's title, description and keyword are variables generated from server-side and passed into client-side by being wrapped into a JSON data.
+Usually, a page's title, description and keyword (TDK) are variables generated from server-side and passed into client-side by being wrapped into a JSON data.
 Unfortunately, search engines are unable to read correct title, description and keyword from the JSON data.
 Hanjst has some placeholders to meet this requirements.
-That is to say, Hanjst leave pre-
+That is to say, Hanjst leave pre-defined placeholders for a page's title, description and keyword.

+These TDK will be replaces in server-side just like what happened to `HANJST_JSON_DATA` described in last section [].

 ### Links
 ---